brunogirin/OT-MCUDev/README.md

 # OTMCUDev
-Repo for testing OpenTRV code on new MCUs.
+Repo for bootstrapping/testing OpenTRV code for new MCUs.